strangerstudios/pmpro-donations/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-donations/issues

 == Changelog ==
+= 2.2 - 2025-04-17 =
+* BUG FIX: Fixed an issue where !!donation!! was not correctly being rendered in the email confirmation template. (@becleung, @MaximilianoRicoTabo)
+* BUG FIX: Fixed CSS class selectors for <select> dropdown for the predefined donation amounts. (@kimcoleman)

 = 2.1 - 2024-07-16 =
 * ENHANCEMENT: Updated styling for compatibility with PMPro v3.1 including moving the "Make a Gift" field to its own checkout box. #75 (@dparker1005, @kimcoleman)
 * BUG FIX/ENHANCEMENT: Optimized reverse-compatibiliy code for donation amounts stored in order notes that could cause performance during bulk order processing. #74 (@JarrydLong)